UNT John S Gossett Memorial High School Tournament

 Some background about me:

-I am Hebron Alumni, currently 20 years old, and a sophomore/junior at UNT, studying computer science.
+I am Hebron Alumni, currently 21 years old, and a Graduate at UNT, studying computer science.
 Some things I like are video games, watching k-dramas, listening to k-pop, and most of all spending time with friends.
 I have officially debated in NCX, NPF, and VPF.
 But I have learned and practiced all forms of speech and debate.
 I never got a chance to go to state or TOC, due to unfortunate circumstances.
 I have always enjoyed debating, because of the freedom it gave me, to talk about the real world, without any censorship from adults.
 With that being said, I appreciate those who truly give their best to their event.

 If you can tell me who my bias is, then I will give you the win ;)*its a joke, but I will up ur speaks If u get it right